fogfish/fogfish.github.io/_posts/2010-04-12-latency-of-internet-services-user-expectation.md

 ---
 layout: post
-title:  What is the user expectation about the latency of Internet Services?
+title:  What is the user's expectation about the latency of Internet Services?
 description: |
   End-to-end latency is one of user-oriented characteristics used for quality assessment of distributed software architecture.
 Research indicates that a service fails to meet user needs if a transaction cannot be accomplished within 3 - 4 seconds.
 tags: